scikit-hep/pyhf/docs/jupyterlite.rst

 Try out now with JupyterLite_
 -----------------------------

-.. admonition:: To try pyhf code in the browser with the Pyolite JupyterLite kernel:
+.. admonition:: Click below to try pyhf in the browser:
     :class: dropdown

      #.
 Type (or copy and paste) code in the input cell.